 To protect against RSV, the CDC recommends vaccinating all adults who are:

-• Aged 60 or older with increased risk of severe RSV disease
+- Aged 50 or older at increased risk of severe RSV disease

 Frequently asked questions